sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--testdox``

-    Reports the test progress as agile documentation.
-See :ref:`other-uses-for-tests` for more details.
+    Reports the test progress in TestDox format (see :ref:`textui.testdox`).

 ``--printer``